Manly N. Cutter: Career

 Cutter was a staff architect for the New York Building Plan Company from 1886 to 1892, designing plans for Colonial architecture and Shingle architecture homes.
-He authored of their pattern book entitled The New York Building Plan Co.
+He authored their pattern book entitled The New York Building Plan Co.
 Illustrated Catalogue of Examples of Buildings in 1887.
 His residential designs in the Shingle Style were published in the Inland Architect (Chicago) in 1893 and 1894.
 By 1909 Cutter had left New York and opened an office in New Jersey.

 With Alex R. Esty, he produced an unexecuted Victorian Gothic architecture design for the Library of Congress.
 His work appears in The Architectural Sketch Book during the 1870s as a delineator for Esty and others and as an architect.
 He moved to New York to work for Leopold Eidlitz and others.
 He designed a Japanese style room in the house of K. G. Marquand on Madison Avenue and 60th Street in New York city. also credited as an Anglo Japanese style room for Henry G. Marquand.
 His office seems to have been at 160 Broadway in New York City.
 He authored a plan for fireproofing structures at low cost that came in for criticism.

 He died in Hawthorne, New York on April 4, 1931.